 Self Guided Tour

 Upon registering your group, receive a packet of materials with lots of zoo information, scavenger hunts, animal facts, and pre and post lesson activities.
 On the day of your trip you can lead your group through the zoo and conduct various activities from your packet.
-Due to 50% maximum capacity for the zoo being observed, it is best to reserve a space to ensure your group’s time in the zoo.

 School Programs (Off-Site)

 Presentation of four animals; generally includes a bird, mammal, amphibian and reptile, but can be tailored to your topic of study.

 Theme-specific, interactive programs that utilize the zoo’s education animal collection.

 Zoo to You

 We can come to your event with animals in tanks as well as animals we handle for the group, a display board and handouts with all types of information on the Salisbury Zoo animals and programs.
 There is always the availability of tailoring the display board and animals to various topics.